FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ---
 Bonus:
-[Piper](https://github.com/rhasspy/piper) is another fast neural based text to speech package for raspbarry pi which can be installed easily through python with:
+[Piper](https://github.com/rhasspy/piper) is another fast neural based text to speech package for raspberry pi which can be installed easily through python with:
 ```
 pip install piper-tts
 ```